 Manjushree’s essays and editorials have appeared in New York Times, London Review of Books, Newsweek, Globe and Mail , and other publications in the US, UK, Canada, India and Nepal.
 Her books have been translated into French, German, Finnish, Italian, Japanese and Nepali.

 As a literary translator, she has translated Indra Bahadur Rai’s iconic novel Aaja Ramita Chha/There’s a Carnival Today into English.
 She edited and introduced selections of Nepali literature for the literary magazines La.Lit and Words Without Borders.
 She translated stories and poems by 49 Nepali writers in The Country is Yours.
 She co-edited, introduced and translated Nepali literature in Secret Places: New Writing from Nepal , and she translated a collection of short stories by Nepali writer Ramesh Vikal in A Leaf in a Begging Bowl.

 Manjushree has lectured at Cornell University, University of Toronto, National Gallery of Canada, National University of Singapore, College of the Holy Cross, New School, University of California Long Beach, Duke University, School of Oriental and African Studies and elsewhere.
 She has appeared at literary events such the Toronto International Book Festival, Jaipur Literature Festival, Mukkula Writers’ Reunion and Melbourne Writers' Festival.

 She has served on the juries of the Hilary Weston Writers’ Trust Prize for Nonfiction in Toronto and the True Story Award in Bern.
-She has received grants from the Toronto Arts Council and the Canada Council for the Arts, who awarded her Joseph S Stauffer prize in 2008.
+She has received grants from the Canada Council for the Arts, who awarded her the Joseph S Stauffer prize in 2008.
 She reported on women in Nepal’s Maoist war with a grant from the Centre for Investigative Journalism in Kathmandu, and received a Fulbright fellowship to study creative writing.
 She has also been awarded residencies from the Writers’ Trust of Canada, the Goethe Institute, Hedgebrook, Ragdale, the Espy Foundation and UNESCO Aschberg Bursaries.